bnnyng/garden/content/evergreen/notepad.md

 - Extra metabolic energy
 - David Deutsch universal explaners
 - Conversational backchannels
+- Origins of doubt and why to hold off on doubts of this world [[@2022mccarthya]]
+	- Signposts vs. freedom to wander
+	- The use of the unconscious in doing mathematics

 Potential seeds:
 - Impasse – [[Inquiry is the struggle to go from doubt to belief, after Peirce]], [[The value of a mathematical claim is guided by experiences of impasse and resolution, after DeDeo]]